Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/build.typ

     === Assembly: Drivetrain
     - Because of the different orientation of our drivetrain, we put in and secured our screw joints using keps nuts first
       - We squeezed the spacing and the wheels in between the drivetrain
-    - To get the inside spacing to line up, we put stand-offs at the front.
+    - To get the inside spacing to line up, we put standoffs at the front.
 This will prevent the C-channel from bending outwards
     - Since only one drive half is completed, we decided to add the middle bracing.
 We boxed it to prevent the C-channel from bending when it comes into contact with an enemy robot
   ],
   figure(